 The XML schema is currently available in GitHub project fix-orchestra module interfaces.
-Upon promotion to draft standard, it will be made available at a URI consistent with its XML namespace.
+It will also be made available at a URI consistent with its XML namespace.

 4.1.3 Root element

 The root element an Interfaces XML file is <interfaces>.
 This snippet shows that element with required namespaces: